sveltinio/sveltin/README.md

   sveltin [command]

 Available Commands:
-  build       Builds a production version of your static website deploy      Command to deploy your website over FTP generate    Command to generate static files (sitemap, rss, menu) help        Help about any command install     Get all the dependencies from the `package.json` file new         Command to create projects, resources, contents, pages, metadata and themes. preview     Preview the production version locally server      Run the server update      Update the dependencies from the `package.json` file
+  add         Add content and metadata to a resource build       Builds a production version of your static website completion  Generate the autocompletion script for the specified shell deploy      Deploy your website over FTP generate    Generate static files (sitemap, rss, menu) help        Help about any command init        Initialize a new sveltin project install     Install your project dependencies new         Create nee resources, pages and themes preview     Preview the production version locally server      Run the development server update      Update your project dependencies version     Print the version number of Sveltin

 Flags:
   -h, --help      help for sveltin